genenetwork/genenetwork2/doc/joss/2016/paper.md

 GeneNetwork (GN) is a free and open source (FOSS) framework for web-based genetics that can be deployed anywhere.
-GN allows biologists to upload experimental data and map phenotypes interactively against genotypes using tools, such as R/QTL [@Arends:2010] mapping, interval mapping for model organisms and pylmm; an implementation of FaST-LMM [@Lippert:2011] which is suitable for human populations and outbred crosses, such as the mouse diversity outcross.
+GN allows biologists to upload high-throughput experimental data, such as expression data from microarrays and RNA-seq, and also `classic' phenotypes, such as disease phenotypes.
+These phenotypes can be mapped interactively against genotypes using embedded tools, such as R/QTL [@Arends:2010] mapping, interval mapping for model organisms and pylmm; an implementation of FaST-LMM [@Lippert:2011] which is more suitable for human populations and outbred crosses, such as the mouse diversity outcross.
 Interactive D3 graphics are included from R/qtlcharts and presentation-ready figures can be generated.
 Recently we have added functionality for phenotype correlation [@Wang:2016] and network analysis [@WGCNA:2008].

 -![Mouse LMM mapping example](qtl2.png)